Brasstown Creek’s Bamboo Fly Rods

+Bamboo makes beautiful and functional fly rods, and we would like you to know more about the process.
 The topics and comments below are intended to provide some background relating to bamboo fly rods and share some of the techniques and procedures we use making and finishing our rods.
-We will continue to add topics and techniques; it is always possible we have made a typo, so we welcome your comments and corrections if something below looks amiss.
-Always use common sense.
+We will continue to add topics and techniques.
+Your comments and questions are welcomed.

 Making Blanks for Bamboo Fly Rods

 Brasstown Creek uses the Morgan Hand Mill to make our Custom Rods blanks from culms of Bamboo.
 These rods take upwards of 80 hours of hands-on time to make and we use only the finest components to finish the bamboo blanks into bamboo fly rods.
-There is a 4-6 month wait time for these rods.
-The Custom Rods we make from the culm will be signed with
+We have a 4-6 month wait time for these rods.
+Custom Rods will be signed with

 - Our Company Name

 There are about as many techniques to making a bamboo fly rod as there are bamboo fly rod makers.
 But there are certain steps that need to be taken, regardless of how those steps are executed and, to some extent, the order in which those steps are done.

 In general, the steps to make a bamboo fly rod blank include: